 Studying proteins gives scientists a better idea of how cells are supposed to work and what happens when they malfunction.

 Schweitzer is among researchers taking a closer look at proteins’ many roles.
 A children’s doctor in St. Louis, Mo., is part of another team studying how protein-rich peanut butter could work like medicine to help kids in Africa.
-And a scientist in Seattle, Wash., is using glowing jellyfish proteins to light up — and label — parts of living cells to see how they work.
+And a scientist in Seattle, Wash., is using glowing jellyfish proteins to light up — and label — parts of living cells so that she can see how they work.

 Block by block

-Our cells make proteins by piecing together basic chemical building blocks known as amino acids.
-Those cells choose from a standard kit of only 20 different amino acids.
+Cells make proteins by piecing together basic chemical building blocks known as amino (Ah-MEE-no) acids.
+Our cells choose from a standard kit of only 20 different amino acids.
 But cells can string them together in countless ways.
 The result is a remarkably diverse catalog of proteins.

 So far, researchers have found the basic instructions — or genes — for about 21,000 human proteins.
 Including possible variations, though, the total number of different types could be as high as 250,000 to one million.
 Some are only needed for a short time.
 Cells can then recycle their amino acid parts to build new proteins.
 Others, such as collagen proteins, provide tissues such as bone and muscle with solid supports that are built to last.